Vernon Louis Parrington

-Career
+Early life and education

 Born in Aurora, Illinois, to a Republican family that soon moved to Emporia, Kansas, Parrington attended the College of Emporia and Harvard University, receiving his B.A. from the latter institution in 1893.
 He did not undertake graduate study.
 He was appalled by the hardships of Kansas farmers in the 1890s, and began moving left.
+He began his career teaching English and coaching football at the College of Emporia, which awarded him a master's degree in 1895 "for work completed 'in course.'"

+Career

-He began his career teaching English at the College of Emporia, which awarded him a master’s degree in 1895 "for work completed 'in course.'"
-He then moved to the University of Oklahoma in 1897, where he taught British literature, organized the department of English, coached the football team, played on the baseball team, edited the campus newspaper, and tried to beautify the campus.
+Parrington moved to the University of Oklahoma in 1897, where he taught British literature, organized the department of English, coached the football team, played on the baseball team, edited the campus newspaper, and tried to beautify the campus.
 He published little and in 1908 he was fired due to pressures from religious groups who wanted all "immoral faculty" fired.
+Oklahomans who remember him say: "Parrington?
+Oh yes, He was the man in English for a number of yeaars at the University of Oklahoma.
+The one who left in about 1908 after he was condemened for smoking cigarets in Public." [.
 From there he went on to a distinguished academic career at the University of Washington.

-Intellectual on the left
+Parrington was the second head coach of Oklahoma Sooners football team and first University of Oklahoma faculty member to hold the position.
+He is credited with bringing a Harvard style of play and better organization to the football program.
+During his four-year stretch from 1897 to 1900, Parrington's teams played only 12 games, compiling a record of 9–2–1.
+Parrington's span as head football coach was the longest of any of Oklahoma's first five coaches.

-Parrington moved to the much friendlier University of Washington in Seattle, Washington in 1908.
+Parrington moved to the University of Washington in Seattle, Washington in 1908.
 He recalled in 1918, "With every passing year my radicalism draws fresh nourishment from large knowledge of the evils of private capitalism.
 Hatred of that selfish system is become the chief passion of my life.
 The change from Oklahoma to Washington marks the shift with me from the older cultural interpretation of life to the later economic."